achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 ## Concluding remarks

-It was my intention to fully understand hiw the SAM pattern works under the hood and for this reason I decided to implement the pattern from scratch in favor of using a framework which implements it, like [Ravioli]
+It was my intention to fully understand hiw the SAM pattern works under the hood and for this reason I decided to implement the pattern from scratch in favor of using a framework which implements it, like [Ravioli](https://dev.to/dagatsoin/ravioli-framework-introduction-27pm).

+The current version is cross importing the components and I think in a clean implementation this should be avoided using dependency injection.
+I leave this for a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTg1OTkwNDIsMjEwNDQ2NjcwOSwxNz
+eyJoaXN0b3J5IjpbLTEyNDM4Nzc0NDgsMjEwNDQ2NjcwOSwxNz
 cyMzcwMDM4LDE0MDQ0MDMyNjVdfQ==
 -->